equodev/chromium-multiplatform-testing/README.md

 Open the `example1.wf` to assert GLSP is working as expected.

-## GLSP Eclipse Integration setupÑ
+## Eclipse GLSP Integration setup
-Inside the glsp-eclipse-integration sudmodule, switch to the client folder and run the following command to install the client dependencies
+Inside the glsp-eclipse-integration sudmodule, switch to the client folder and run the following command to install the client dependencies:

 ```sh
 yarn install
 ```

-Then proceed to do the same with the server folder.
+Then head over to the server folder and run the following command:

 ```sh
 mvn clean install